Carissa Phelps: Early life

-Carissa Phelps was born on September 12, 1976, in Fresno, California.
+Carissa Phelps was born in Fresno, California on September 12, 1976.
 She is the daughter of Richard Phelps and Sharol Macleod.
-Phelps had five brothers and sisters, including older sisters Emily, Sophie, and Sky; older brother Richie; and younger brother, Jacob.
-Phelps' mother was a member of the Jehovah's Witnesses church and raised her children in those beliefs.
+Phelps has five brothers and sisters, including her older sisters Emily, Sophie, and Sky, her older brother Richie, and her younger brother Jacob.
+Phelps' mother was a Jehovah's Witnesses church member and raised her children with those beliefs.
 While her husband, Richard, did not consider himself a member, she attended services and events together with her children on a regular basis.
 As members of the Jehovah's Witnesses church, the Phelps family did not celebrate holidays, including birthdays, Christmas, and Easter.

 Phelps' parents were divorced when she was five years old.
 Soon after the divorce, her mother left Coalinga with her six children and moved to southern California, where she married a man named Steve Macleod.
-When the families were moved into one home, there were a total of ten children, expanded to 11, after the birth of Phelps' new brother, Ethan.
+When the families were moved into one home, there were a total of ten children, which expanded to 11, after the birth of Phelps' new brother, Ethan.
 While the Phelps family were members of the Jehovah's Witness church, the Macleod family were members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-After her mother remarried, the blended family began celebrating birthdays, Christmas, and Easter together, as was customary in the life of Phelps' new stepfather and step siblings.
+After her mother remarried, the blended family began celebrating birthdays, Christmas, and Easter together, as was customary in the life of Phelps' new stepfather and step-siblings.
 After five years in southern California, the family moved back to Coalinga, located an hour south of Fresno.

 With a family of 13, including 11 children in the home, life became a cycle of abuse, neglect, and abandonment.
 When Phelps' sister, Emily, was 15 years old, she successfully petitioned the courts for emancipation.
 When Phelps was in fifth grade, she won a scholastic math award.
 She was honored with an awards ceremony at her school, during which she was presented with a signed letter by US President Ronald Reagan, in which he acknowledged her accomplishments.
 When her mother's response was less than enthusiastic, Phelps acted out in various ways, including fighting, shoplifting, and staying out past curfew.
 Oftentimes, she would disappear for hours at night riding her bike, just to keep out of the drama that enveloped the family's home.